 Dermatology and ear disease: Sequim and the Olympic Peninsula is one of the most beautiful places to live, unfortunately it is a also a high allergen area.
 The doctors at the clinic can discuss with you environmental, seasonal and food allergies.

-Dental cleanings and oral surgery: Dr. Jensen and Dr. Borg have performed thousands of dental procedures.
+Dental cleanings and oral surgery: Dr. Jensen has performed thousands of dental procedures.
 Hurricane Ridge Veterinary Hospital has a state of the art dental suite.
 Each patient receives blood work prior to anesthesia.
 While under anesthesia x-rays are taken of your pet's teeth to evaluate disease under the gum line.
 If extractions are necessary, a local pain block is applied, an incision is made into the gingiva, the affected tooth is sectioned and removed, and the gingiva is sutured closed.
 The remaining teeth are cleaned and polished.
 While your pet is under anesthesia, they have monitors to evaluate blood pressure, EKG, heart rate, oxygen saturation and temperature.
 An IV catheter is placed and fluids are given to provide cardiovascular support.
 Hurricane Ridge Veterinary Hospital uses a multimodal pain management plan to make sure your pet wakes up comfortable and remains comfortable during recovery.

 Ultrasound services: Hurricane Ridge Veterinary Hospital has a modern ultrasound machine with the most current technological advances.
 Ultrasound can give clear images of abdominal organs, such as the kidneys, liver , spleen and bladder.
 It is a non-invasive technique to diagnose disease processes, such as tumors, inflammatory conditions, and other abnormalities.
 It can also be used in an emergency to look for internal bleeding in a matter of seconds.
-Dr. Jensen and Dr. Borg have both undergone extensive training in ultrasound.
+Dr. Jensen has undergone extensive training in ultrasound.
 For more advanced or complicated cases, Dr. John Stowater, a boarded radiologist, comes to the practice and performs a thorough evaluation in house.